zhongyy/Unequal-Training-for-Deep-Face-Recognition-with-Long-Tailed-Noisy-Data/README.md

 ```
 CUDA_VISIBLE_DEVICES='0,1,2,3,4,5,6,7' python -u train_debug_soft_gs.py --network r50 --loss-type 4 --data-dir ./MF2_pic9_head_denoise/ --data-dir-interclass ./MF2_pic9_tail/ --end-epoch 100000 --lr 0.001 --interweight 5 --bag-size 3600 --batch-size1 360 --batchsize_id 360 --batch-size2 40  --pretrained ../models/model_all/model,xx --prefix ../models/model_all/model_s2 2>&1|tee all_r50_s2.log
 ```

-### Note:

-1. Our method is appropriate for the noisy data with long-tailed distribution such as MF2 training dataset.
-When the training data is good, like MS1M and VGGFace2, [InsightFace](https://github.com/deepinsight/insightface) is more suitable.

-2. We use the last arcface model (best performance) to find the third type noise.
-Next we drop the fc weight of the last arcface model, then finetune from it using NR loss (adding a reweight term by putting more confidence in the prediction of the training model).

-3. The second stage training process need very careful manual tuning.
-We provide our training log for reference.